 Air Burial (Oslo)

-The title of the series refers to a Tibetan funeral ritual where the body, lying on a mountain top, is exposed to the elements of nature.
-Slowly but surely, they become one with the surroundings.
-Most of Roni Horn's Air Burial works are indoors, while Air Burial (Oslo) is part of a smaller number of works that are placed outdoors.
-These will break down with time and merge with their surroundings.
+The title of the work refers to a Tibetan funerary ritual of leaving the body of the deceased lying on a mountain top, exposed to the elements of nature.
+Slowly but surely, the sculpture will break down over time becoming one with its surroundings.